Alloy Rim round up. What rim should you choose?

 25mm wide, 20.5mm internal width, 25mm deep and 465g.
 It is a stiff rim that will impress you.
 HED pinoneered wide rim for road racing if you discount touring rims which have been wide for a while.
 This rim is very expensive but it does have a couple of flaws.

 Tubeless tyres are loose fit with 2 layers of rim tape and dont often lock into place so they unseat at zero pressure.
+So if your a tubeless tyre user then there are better rim if your using inner tubes then there is no better rim.
 They are reliable rims with a welded join.
 The brake track is very smooth but narrow.
 Kool stop and aztec do pads that are narrow so use these.

 You buy these because of the way they look, there width and there consistency.
 Are they worth the money, no but you don't buy them for value, you buy them because they just look right.